m-kupiec/compendium-javascript/README.md

 #### Overriding Class Fields

-In the parent class, fields are initialized before constructor; however, in an inheriting classes, fields are initialized immediately after `super()`; that's why the parent class constructor uses its own fields (not the overriding ones) but still uses overriding methods:
+In the parent class, fields are initialized before the constructor; however, in inheriting classes, fields are initialized immediately after `super()`; that's why the parent class constructor uses its own fields (not the overriding ones) but still uses overriding methods:

 ```js
 class A {